Introduction

 .. code-block:: console

-$ sudo apt-get install python-openstackclient
+$ sudo apt-get install python3-openstackclient

 .. code-block:: console